Newman

 The level of general health in Newman is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Newman demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Both young and old age cohorts show low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 70% of the total population, which consists of 3,201 people.
+Newman demonstrates above-average health outcomes, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both young and old age cohorts see low prevalence of common health conditions, and the rate of private health cover is exceptionally high at approximately 70% of the total population (3,201 people).
+This compares to 56.4% across Regional WA.
+The national average is 55.7%.

 Frequently Asked Questions - Health